 Is it worth claiming Child Benefit if you earn more than £60,000?

-If you or your partner earn more than £60,000 a year, you might choose not to apply for Child Benefit because of the extra income tax you’ll be charged.
+But if you or your partner earn more than £60,000 a year, you need to pay some of the benefit back.
+This is why some people might choose not to apply for Child Benefit.
 However, it could still be a good idea to apply for it, especially if either you or your partner aren't working or earn below the lower earnings limit for National Insurance contributions.

 By making sure you still put in your claim for Child Benefit – even if you’ve decided not to take the payments — you make sure you don’t miss out on: